 Taste: Dry white wine with tropical fruit notes and light floral aromas in combination with a wide palate and big structure.
 Its complexity shows its character.

 Talking About the Wines:

--Wine Spectator Magazine, June '17 gave 92 points to 2015 Joan Giné Blanc.
-"This expressive white offers floral and tropical notes, framing a core of pear, peach and blanched almond flavors.
+-Wine Spectator, June '17 gave 92 points to 2015 Joan Giné Blanc.
+"This expressive white offers floral and tropical notes, framing a core of pear, peach, and blanched almond flavors.
 Lively acidity and light tannins impart grip.
-Features a rich texture but remains fresh and delicate through the spicy finish."
+Features a rich texture, but remains fresh, and delicate through the spicy finish."

--International Wine Report, April '17 gave 93 points to 2015 Joan Giné Blanc. "...This excellent wine...comes to life and opens with a bright bouquet of marzipan, blood orange rind, kumquat and suggestions of beeswax.
-The mid-palate weight is lovely as the wine currently reveals rich flavors of brioche, butternut squash, orange marmalade, honey, Pazzaz apple and suggestions of baking spices.
-Rice, dense and plush, with incredible aromatic and flavor range, the silky mouthfeel leads to an exceedingly long finish that delightfully lingers."
+-International Wine Report, April '17 gave 93 points to 2015 Joan Giné Blanc. "...This excellent wine... comes to life and opens with a bright bouquet of marzipan, blood orange rind, kumquat, and suggestions of beeswax.
+The mid-palate weight is lovely as the wine currently reveals rich flavors of brioche, butternut squash, orange marmalade, honey, Pazzaz apple, and suggestions of baking spices.
+Rice, dense, and plush, with incredible aromatic and flavours, the silky mouthfeel leads to an exceedingly long finish that delightfully lingers."

--Wine Spectator Magazine, April '16 gave 90 points to 2014 Joan Giné Blanc.
+-Wine Spectator, April '16 gave 90 points to 2014 Joan Giné Blanc.
 "Juicy peach and pineapple flavors mingle with almond and straw notes in this broad-textured white.
 Tangerine acidity gives way to a leesy finish.
-Bold yet balanced."
+Bold, yet balanced."